 Hype Bar (Dissing your opponent)

 The Hype Bar measures your adrenaline and confidence during a throwdown.
 Dissing your opponent (tap the left analog stick) when they perform wack moves (shown in red) will build up your Hype Bar.
-When your Hype Bar is more than 50% full, you will be able to peform special entries to start your throwdown.
-When your Hype Bar is 100% full, you will be able to perform a finishing move to end your throwdown.
+When your Hype Bar is more than 50% full, you'll be able to perform special entries to start your throwdown.
+When your Hype Bar is 100% full, you'll be able to perform a finishing move to end your throwdown.
 Hype is also gained, albeit slightly, when performing toprock moves with the D-Pad during your opponent's throwdown.
 Hype can be lost if you're dissed by an opponent after performing a wack move, or if you wrongfully diss your opponent.